- State-sponsored 529 plans may be a tax-advantaged way to save for qualified education expenses

 Income tax advantages

-There are two federal income tax advantages to 529 plans that make these accounts so popular.
+There are three federal income tax advantages to 529 plans that make these accounts so popular.

 - Earnings on the investments in a 529 account can accumulate free of federal and state income tax.

-- Distributions from the account are not taxed as income at the federal level and in many cases, the state level, as long as the withdrawals are used to pay qualified higher education expenses like tuition, books and fees, as well as room and board (subject to limitations).
+- Distributions from the account are not taxed as income at the federal level and in many cases, the state level, as long as the withdrawals are used to pay qualified higher education expenses like tuition, books and fees, as well as room and board (subject to limitations) for the beneficiary of the plan.

 Look into state tax breaks